pwang00/pwang00.github.io/_posts/2025-08-31-tfcctf-the-bear.md

 ...
 ```

-Once the solver recovers the RNG state, we can then recover the key and XOR it with the flag.
+Once the solver recovers the RNG state, we can recover the key and XOR it with the flag.

 All that remains is for us to implement the connection logic.
 To be precise, the plan is to

-* Obtain ~1400 samples of truncated Mersenne Twister output
+* Obtain ~1400 samples of truncated MT19937 output
-* Run SymRandCracker on those samples, recovering a `Random` Mersenne Twister object with the initial state
+* Run SymRandCracker on those samples, recovering a `random.Random` object with the initial state
 * Request the encrypted flag
 * Call `random.choices()` on the recovered RNG and indices, thereby recovering the key
-* XOR the key with the flag and decode
+* XOR the key with the flag and decrypt

 The full script to do this proceeds: